 The only upside to this is that I’m not simply copying the spelling mistakes and improper grammar you’ll see on those other sites.
 I did actually take the time to read the information myself before passing it along to you.

-With that said, here’s what this angled Landove scope gives you.
+With that said, here’s what this angled eyepiece Landove spotting scope gives you.

 The lenses are all fully multi-coated, which is the best you can currently get along these lines.
 The intent is to eliminate, or at least minimize, chromatic aberration (color distortion), especially at further distances.

 One reviewer claimed such aberration was still a problem, though only a small one.
-I going to propose here that, since only one person noticed it, it’s not really an issue.
+I going to propose here that, since only one person noticed it, it’s not really an issue for this Landove spotting scope.

 As you can tell from the model name, you can magnify from 20 to 60 times real life size.
-This makes the scope useful in many circumstances – birding, target shooting, wildlife watching, etc.
+This makes the scope useful in many circumstances – bird watching, target shooting, wildlife watching, etc.

 The body has rubber armor coating and is made of magnalium, a metal I had not heard of until now.
 Magnalium is an aluminum alloy made of 95% aluminum and 5% magnesium.
 The goal here was to make it light weight (aluminum) yet tough (magnesium).